 When it comes to achieving the flawless complexion that dreams are made of, nothing is more of a buzzkill than unwanted spots, whether it’s a singular dark spot or all-over patches of discoloration.
 The technical term is hyperpigmentation and it can be caused either by sun exposure or from trauma to the skin, like picking a pimple.
 Either way, the biological process that kicks in is somewhat complicated, but, ultimately, it boils down to an overproduction of melanin (color) in the skin.

 And here’s the thing: This is a potential issue for anyone and everyone, no matter your skin tone.
 In fact, hyperpigmentation is a particularly common issue in African-American skin, which has more melanin to begin with.
 Also worth noting: No matter what product you’re using to try and tackle hyperpigmentation, it’s not going to do anything if you’re not extra diligent about sun protection.
+And finally, be patient.
+Depending on the active ingredient(s) in the product you choose, it can take up to six weeks of regular use to see an improvement, points out board-certified dermatologist Dr. Corey L. Hartman, founder of Skin Wellness Dermatology in Birmingham, AL.

 As you continue your quest for clear skin, keep these best products for hyperpigmentation in your rotation.